dieptran/boot-microservices-demo/README.md

 # SIMPLE ECOMMERCE APPLICATION
-This page aims to provide an **overall technical design** for a basic E-COMMERCE web application by using Java and Microservices.
+This page aims to provide an **Overall Technical Design** for a basic E-COMMERCE web application by using Java and Microservices.
-Also, provide a sample code of **inter-services communication**
+Also, provide a sample code of **Inter-Service Communication**

 # Software Requirements
 This eCommerce web app should be used by **2 actors** (Customers & Administrator) and have some significant requirements